Natialuk/Analyzing-tweets-semantic-using-Word-Embedding/README.md

 14. from gensim.models: Word2Vec

 ## Results and model improvements:
 As you can see in the full code, starting from the forth epoch, I reached to 90% accuracy score.
-As the epochs are increasing the accuracy of the training score keeps rising, while the accuracy score on the validation set remains around 93% (not bad at all!), but I decided to stop here at 50 epochs to prevent overfitting.
+As the epochs are increasing the accuracy of the training score keeps rising, while the accuracy score on the validation set remains around 93% (not bad at all!), but I decided to stop at 50 epochs to prevent overfitting.

 Using the predict_classes() method I extracted the predicted labels and added them to the dataframe, to have a closer look at the results.
 The next thing I did to improve my model is to use a GloVe pre-trained Word Embadding, that been trained on milions of words.